EliasVansteenkiste/coding_challenge/README.md

 We could use the morphological operations erosion and dilation to improve an tresholding approach.
 It could clean up  to make sure the tendinous chords are emerged in the mask.

-but in my opinion this heuristic approach takes a lot of time but if you select the good examples and then train a segmentation model on it, it can generalize every well even if there are still small mistakes in the ground truth masks.
+but in my opinion this heuristic approach takes a lot of time but if you select the good examples and then train a segmentation network model on it, it can generalize every well even if there are still small mistakes in the ground truth masks.

+Another option could be to use only morphological operations and no tresholding.
+The idea would be to erode the border away from a masked